evertonfxavier/evertonfxavier/README.md

 </p>

 <p align="left">
-  💼 Ferramentas: <strong>VS Code, Git, GitHub, Figma, Insomnia, Vercel, etc.</strong>
+  💼 Tools: <strong>VS Code, Git, GitHub, Figma, Insomnia, Vercel, etc.</strong>
 </p>

 <p align="left">
-  Caso queira conversar, tirar alguma dúvida ou até solicitar orçamento para desenvolver um projeto comigo: ⤵️
+  If you want to chat, ask any questions, or even request a quote for a project: ⤵️
 </p>

 <p align="left">